luis-mueller/lemon/examples/Event-based Vision/dvs-integrator/README.md

 ```
 and continue this tutorial from there.

-## Step 1: Build the *integrate* mesh
+## Step 1: Extend and build the *integrate* mesh
 The `Lemonfile.yml` already contains a mesh definiton `integrate` that connects the above nodes.
+However, we now want two
-Run
+instances of the `integrator` node, one for each camera side.
+Adjust these settings in the `Lemonfile.yml` and then run
 ```shell
 lemon build
 ```